Surgical Removal of atypical Moles

-From our extensive experience with use of CO2 laser in dermatologic procedures, a highly focused laser cutting beam brings less post-operative discomfort and a significantly decreases amount of bleeding during the procedure itself, which helps with the appearance of a post-excision scar*.
+From our experience with use of CO2 laser in dermatologic procedures, a highly focused laser cutting beam significantly decreases amount of bleeding during the procedure itself, which helps with healing and appearance of a post-excision scar*.

-CO2 lasers are significantly more difficult to operate than a typical scalpel, which is why not every doctor will use them.
-Operating laser requires skills that you can only gain through years of experience.
-Dr. Jozef Tryzno has proven his skills in use of lasers in medicine and surgery, due to his long term committeemen he has been nominated a Fellow by the American Society for Laser Medicine and Surgery.
+CO2 lasers are more difficult to operate than a typical scalpel, which is why not every doctor will use them.
+Dr. Jozef Tryzno is a Fellow of the American Society for Laser Medicine and Surgery

-After your procedure, it's highly important that you do your part to take care of your skin to ensure the best possible results:
+After your procedure, it's highly important that you do your part, in taking care of treated area to ensure favorable outcome:

-- Following your provided post-operative instructions is extremely important in the first few weeks after your procedure
+- Following your post-operative instructions is extremely important in the first few weeks after your procedure

 - Remember that your healing wound is going to be extremely sensitive to muscle movement.
 For example: if you had an excision on your calf, stay away from bicycling, running, squatting, or other strenuous activities.
 The sutures used after an excision are much stronger than your skin, and will tear through with too much muscle tension.